 4. Download all our Free Montessori Materials - there are over 70 printables that will inspire your child.
 Be sure to sign up for our Monthly Newsletter and you'll receive notice of Free materials, Sales, and Discount Coupons.

-5. Read through our Blog, it will also give you some ideas.
-Living Montessori Now! has an extensive collection of Montessori and Montessori-inspired posts full of excellent information and inspiration for you.
+5. Living Montessori Now! has an extensive collection of Montessori and Montessori-inspired posts full of excellent information and inspiration for you.

 6. Once you've started with the above suggestions you'll have a much better idea if you and your child are comfortable and enjoying the beginning of your Montessori experience.
-If your child is very young (Toddler age and older) they really just need all the Practical Life and early Sensorial experiences possible.
+If your child is very young (Toddler age) they really just need all the Practical Life and early Sensorial experiences possible.
 Most activities can happen naturally in your home without any additional expense.
-Remember that this is a time of exploration for you both!
+Remember that this is a time of exploration for you both.

 7. If you then decide you'd like to take a more thorough approach and use Montessori for all areas of learning, then we recommend our Primary Montessori Teaching Manuals.
 They offer specific Montessori theory on the materials and will guide you step-by-step through the lessons that are taught in traditional Montessori schools.